cosmicjs/rest-api-docs/source/includes/object-types.md

 }
 ```

-Edit an exiting Object Type in your Bucket.
+Edit an existing Object Type in your Bucket.

 Parameter | Required | Type | Description
 --------- | ------- | ----------- | -----------